-In order to understand why public key certificates are core to conducting business on the Internet, it is important to understand the notion of technical trust and business trust.
-In order for two transacting parties to obtain assurance of each other's key ownership, a neutral trusted third party is needed to "vouch" for key ownerships of the respective parties - by way of performing ownership registration and certification of public keys.
-This trusted third party is referred to as the Certification Authority (CA), and the result of certification is a data structure referred to as Public Key Certificates, typically employing the X.509 standard format.
-A certification authority issues an X.509 certificate by digitally signing the certificate using its own private key.
-By signing it, the certification authority legally attests to the truthfulness of its assertion that the public key listed in the X.509 certificate is owned by the subject (person or organization) listed in the same certificate (see Figure 3).
+X.509 certificate by digitally signing the certificate using its own private key.
+By signing it, the certification authority legally attests to the truthfulness of its assertion that the public key listed in the X.509 certificate is owned by the subject (person or organization) listed in the same certificate (see Fig. 3).
 One can therefore say that a certification authority "binds" a given public key to its owner (the subject).
-The overall goal of a certification authority issuing (signing) a public key certificate under a given public key framework is to support the correct identification of the subject and indirectly provide the basis for the chain of provenance of the public key.
-The standard protocols and formats related to public key certificates is the X.509 public key standard [15, 16, 17] (ISO/IEC 9594-8).
-Figure 3 summarizes the typical X.509 public key certificate, while the JSON-based format has also been standardized recently.
+The overall goal of a certification authority issuing (signing) a public-key certificate under a given public-key framework is to support the correct identification of the subject and indirectly provide the basis for the chain of provenance of the public key.
+The standard protocols and formats related to public-key certificates are the X.509 public-key standard (Housley et al., 1999; Cooper et al., 2008; ISO, 2017) (ISO/IEC 9594-8).
+Figure 3 summarizes the typical X.509 public-key certificate, while the JSON-based format has also been standardized recently.

 The certification authority itself asserts the ownership of its public key in the form of a root certificate using the same X.509 certificate standard.
 The X.509 root certificate is typically self-signed by the certification authority using its private key (matching the public key stated in the root certificate).
 In order to prevent the certification authority from cheating by way of modifying the root public-private keys, the root certificate is typically made available to the broad community in numerous ways.
-This can be achieved, for example, by publishing the root certificate in newspapers and bulletins, by shipping copies inside browsers, by inclusion in hardware, and so on.
+This can be achieved, e.g., by publishing the root certificate in newspapers and bulletins, by shipping copies inside browsers, by inclusion in hardware and so on.
 In this way the certification authority is prevented from repudiating or falsifying its own self-signed root certificate.

 As a neutral trusted third party, a certification authority operates services pertaining to the registration, certification and revocation of public-key ownership.
-As a legal business entity, a commercial certification authority must publish (e.g. on its website) a service level agreement (SLA) pertaining to these services.
-This service agreement is referred to in industry as the Certificate Practices Statement (CPS) [18].
-Prior to registering their public key to a given certification authority, a key owner (subject) must review the CPS document belonging to that certification authority and determine whether the terms of the service in the CPS (e.g. key management procedures, liabilities, warranties for key loss, etc.) are acceptable to the key owner.
-Some examples of CPS statements can be found in [19] (from Symantec/VeriSign Inc.) and [20] (from Apple Inc.).
+As a legal business entity, a commercial certification authority must publish (e.g., on its website) a service-level agreement (SLA) pertaining to these services.
+This service agreement is referred to in industry as the Certificate Practices Statement (CPS) (Chokhani et al., 2003).
+Prior to registering his/her public key to a given certification authority, a key owner (subject) must review the CPS document belonging to that certification authority and determine whether the terms of the service in the CPS (e.g., key management procedures, liabilities, warranties for key loss, etc.) are acceptable to the key owner.
+Some examples of CPS statements can be found in Symantec (2013) (from Symantec/VeriSign, Inc.) and Apple Inc. (2019a) (from Apple Inc.).

 Today X.509 certificates are ubiquitous across different markets, verticals and applications.
-The X.509 certificates are used extensively within banking and finance [21, 22], in defense and military networks [23], in government and federal systems [12, 24], and within many consumer electronic products (e.g. PC computers [25, 26], TPM hardware on laptops [27, 28], smartphones [25], USIM smartcards [29], cable-modems [30], etc.).
-They are used extensively within routers, VPNs and other network elements.
-Today in the networking industry the Virtual Private Network (VPN) sub-segment alone is forecasted to reach 70 billion dollars in the next few years.
+The X.509 certificates are used extensively within banking and finance (SWIFT, 2017; Trustis, 2017), in defense and military networks (CNSS, 2009), in government and federal systems (Barker et al., 2015; Kuhn et al., 2001), and within many consumer electronic products [e.g., PCs (Apple Inc., 2019b; Microsoft, 2018), TPM hardware on laptops (Hardjono, 2008; Microsoft, 2017), smartphones (Apple Inc., 2019b), USIM smartcards (Gemalto Inc., 2008), cable-modems (CableLabs, 2019), etc.].
+They are used extensively within routers, Virtual Private Networks (VPNs) and other network elements.
+Today in the networking industry, the VPN sub-segment alone is forecasted to reach US\$70 billion dollars in the next few years.
 Most, if not all, websites today employ one or more X.509 certificates (of varying qualities) for SSL connections, and billions of SSL connections are made every day from the users' browsers to the various certificate-enabled websites around the world.